 Apart from his otherworldly observation skills, Sherlock possesses one quality that even the best at Scotland Yard (or pretty much anywhere else) do not.
 He can THINK LIKE a criminal.
 Following the flimsiest of clues – for example, Irene’s pulse – he can predict what the criminal will do next.
 And therefore, he is always one step AHEAD of his quarry.

-Let us see how Sherlock would approach the Para Completion questions in the CAT:
+Let us see how Sherlock would approach the Paragraph Completion questions in the CAT:

 “Sentiment is a chemical defect found in the losing side.” – From A Scandal in Belgravia

-While answering Para Completion questions, the most important thing to remember is not to approach the answer option subjectively.
+While answering Paragraph Completion questions, the most important thing to remember is not to approach the answer option subjectively.

 Sherlock often puts himself in the criminal’s shoes.
 He is able to keep his emotions, and more importantly his own perspective, out of the equation.
 He picks up clues from the observed behavior of his target and foresees the next step the criminal would take – however unlikely that step may seem.

 Similarly, it is not about what in my opinion, or yours, should be the ending of the paragraph.
 It is for both of us to objectively follow the train of the writer’s thought, pick up the clues that exist in the paragraph, and reach the intended conclusion.

 a) It must be a value addition to the given Paragraph

 b) It must preserve the unity of thought and structure

 c) It must be consistent in tone with the given Paragraph